 From the slaves and prostitutes of the past to the artists, poets and politicians, fashion fundis and businesswomen of today – it tells the story of how they’ve shaped the city.

-District Six Museum, Slave Lodge, Church Street, Greenmarket Square
+District Six Museum, Iziko Slave Lodge, Cape Town Church Square, Cape Town Greenmarket Square

 38 Canterbury Street.
 Look for the sugar pink building and you'll find Charly's Bakery.
 It has a parking lot but you can also usually find spots on the street.
 The MyCiti line 103 bus runs along Buitenkant, just two blocks down from Canterbury, and the MyCity line 102 bus runs along Darling Road with a stop by the Castle.